Fusion 360 for 4 axis CNC Foam Cutters

 It ain’t clever

-You can see an extra 10mm line at the front of the fuselage to start the wire and end its travel on the video.
+You can see an extra 10mm line at the front of the fuselage to start the wire and end its travel in the video.
 Running lots of simulations with Fusion 360 and DevSim CNC foam is a must before you commit any foam.

-Simulation is a must
+Simulation is essential

-Using the 4 axis post-processor
+Using the 4-axis post-processor

 Icon

-Fusion 360 Post Processor for Foam Cutting 4.89 KB 913 downloads
+Fusion 360 Post Processor for Foam Cutting 4.89 KB 1424 downloads

 This download contains the post-processor based on the grbl laser post-processor…